leogsilva/cloudformation-pipeline/README.md

 Once PR is approved, pipeline merge at master branch . ***Developers only commit at staging branch and the pipeline takes care of merge***.

+### Promote

-After that, ChangeSet is applied to Production environment and Replica environemnt is deleted.
+ChangeSet is applied to Production environment and Replica environemnt is deleted.

+## Leading with More than One Pipeline execution

+A way that I found to do not permit execute more than one instance of the pipeline per time is disabling transition from Source to Build when pipeline is already running.
+This is made by a codebuild project.

+When Pipeline start Build session, this CodeBuild project disable transition.
+When Pipeline finish Promote session, another CodeBuildProject enable transition.

+## Pipeline Feedback using Slack

 Two lambda functions send informations to slack channel.
 One to CodePipeline and another to CodeCommit.
-* **Sentinel-Pipeline** Send information about any change in your pipeline
+* **Sentinel-Pipeline** - Send information about any change in your pipeline
-* **Sentinel-CodeComit** Send information when a PullRequest is Open/Closed/Merged.
+* **Sentinel-CodeComit** - Send information when a PullRequest is Open/Closed/Merged.

 ---